Schedule

 • Read Gretchen Soderlund, Sex Trafficking, Scandal, and the Transformation of Journalism, 1885-1917 (2013) (selections) – available in Moodle Readings Folder

 • I give you just the Preface.
-Read it to understand Soerlund’s framing of the topic and her larger argument.
+Read it to understand Soderlund’s framing of the topic and her larger argument.

 IN class: